zbo14/envoke/spec/doc.md

 ### Transaction

 A JSON-encoded transaction wraps every data model sent to/queried in the database.
 A transaction includes a 64-character hexadecimal ID, the public keys of the signer and recipient encoded as base58 strings, and other information.
 To learn more about the transaction model, please refer to the BigchainDB [doc](https://docs.bigchaindb.com/projects/py-driver/en/latest/handcraft.html) or check out the `bigchain` module in the repo.
-In the following examples, the transaction id, output amount, signer and recipient public keys are included; the remaining transaction information is omitted.
+In the following examples, the transaction id and public keys are included.
+Note: output amount and recipient key are only included in the right model.
+The remaining transaction information is omitted.

 ### Instance